Acadia National Park Things To Do

 The only sandy beach in the park is surrounded by granite cliffs and long grasses.
 The beach is the starting point of many popular hikes including the Acadia Ocean Path.

-Churning water has carved a cave-like inlet in the rocky shore.
+Churning water has carved an inlet into the rocky shore.
 When the incoming tide hits the narrow opening there is a thunderous clap and tremendous spray.
-At the attraction, a staircase leads to a viewing platform above the action.
-The best ‘claps’ are heard 1-2 hours before hightide.
+At the attraction, a staircase leads to a viewing platform.
+The best ‘claps’ are heard 1-2 hours before high tide.
 There is a parking area, bathrooms, and a seasonal concession stand at the site.

 The view from the top of the 110-foot Otter Cliffs is one of the best in the park.
 In addition to providing spectacular coastal views, Otter Cliffs are a great place to rock climb (and watch the rock-climbers).